Coriander Corner logo

 • Carrots: They add a sweet, earthy flavor and a vibrant orange color, and their firm texture holds up well when julienned.

-• Cucumbers: Offering a fresh, crisp taste, cucumbers bring a cool and hydrating element to the salad, and they are usually peeled and seeded before being sliced.
+• Cucumbers: Offer a fresh, crisp taste.
+Cucumbers bring a cool and hydrating element to the salad, and they are usually peeled and seeded before being sliced.

 • Celery: Known for its crisp texture and slightly bitter, peppery flavor, celery adds a refreshing crunch to the salad.

-• Red or White Onions: They bring a sharp, slightly sweet flavor that adds depth to the salad.
-They are often used sparingly due to their strong flavor.
+• Red or white onions: They bring a sharp, slightly sweet flavor that adds depth to the salad.
+They are often used sparingly due to their intense flavor.

-• Chicken: Grilled or roasted chicken breast, sliced thinly, is a popular choice for its lean protein and mild flavor that pairs well with a variety of dressings and vegetables.
+• Chicken: Grilled or roasted chicken breast, sliced thinly, is a popular choice for its lean protein and mild flavor that pairs well with various dressings and vegetables.

-• Ham: Julienne strips of ham add a savory, slightly sweet flavor.
-It’s often used for its pleasant contrast with the crispness of the vegetables.
+• Ham: Julienne strips of ham or cubed ham adds a savory, slightly sweet flavor.
+It’s often used for its contrast with the crispness of the vegetables.

-• Turkey: Similar to chicken, turkey breast offers a lean protein option with a subtle flavor that doesn’t overpower the other ingredients.
+• Turkey: Like chicken, turkey breast offers a lean protein option with a subtle flavor that doesn’t overpower the other ingredients.

 • Roast Beef: Thinly sliced roast beef can bring a rich, savory depth to the salad.